Kids crossing the street in a crosswalk

 Walking School Buses & Bike Trains

-Why Start a Walking School Bus
+Why Start a Walking School Bus/Bike Train

-What is a Walking School Bus
+What is a Walking School Bus/Bike Train

 Start Simple

-Walking School Bus programs should start simple and can always change or grow as needs arise.
+Programs should start simple and can always change or grow as needs arise.
 Start with a single neighborhood that has parents and children who are interested and live nearby.
 It is like a carpool, without the car!
 Added benefits include exercise, fresh air, and being with friends.

 For an informal bus: